MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/general-guidelines-for-inf-files.md

 - The components of a driver package must never directly copy or delete INF files directly in a system's *%SystemRoot%/Inf* directory.

 You can create or modify an INF file by using any text editor in which you can control the insertion of line breaks.
-If your INF contains non-ASCII characters, save the file as a Unicode (UTF-16) file.
+If your INF contains non-ASCII characters, save the file as a Unicode (UTF-16 LE) file.

 Do not arbitrarily modify the time stamps of your INF files, as a version control mechanism.
 Version control of INF files should be based on a date and version number that is specified via the *DriverVer* directive in an [**INF Version section**](inf-version-section.md).